 The links on this page give full details of the available sources and the search pages all have a notes section to explain how to use them.

-This page explains how to find records of British registered ships, concentrating on the period 1861 to 1913 and on details which will assist researchers to identify a ship and particularly her official number, because that is important in locating crew documents.This page details:
+This page explains how to find records of British registered ships.The information concentrates on the period from 1855 to the 1950s and details which help researchers to identify a ship and particularly her official number, because that is important in locating crew documents.

 The registration was carried out by port officials at statutory Ports of Registry around Britain, Ireland and the (then) British Colonies.
 Details of the ship and her ownership were recorded on a numbered Certificate of Registry which was given to the owners.
 A copy of the information was recorded in the local Shipping Registers (sometimes called Customs Registers) at the port and a transcript of that sent to the Registry of Shipping and Seamen.
 The process continued essentially unchanged until the 1960s when the registers were computerised.

 Most of the registers were eventually held at the Registry of Shipping and Seamen in Cardiff, but they have now mostly been returned to the local archive closest to the port, or to the National Records of Scotland or to the Public Record Office of Northern Ireland (PRONI).
 Only a few Irish registers survive at the National Archives of Ireland.
 The registers for London are held at The National Archives (TNA) in their series CUST 130.

 You can use CLIP data to look for holdings of shipping registers, listed either by archive or by port.
 The data also shows holdings of crew lists.